 This Homemade Tomato Juice tastes similar to V8 but is SO much better!
-Delicious served as a beverage but can also be used in recipes or as a soup base!
+Serve as a refreshing drink, in so many recipes or as a soup base!

-Homemade tomato juice is possibly the best thing ever.
-It tastes so much better than V8 Juice and probably a lot better for you since you know exactly what is in it… plus it has a lot less sodium.
+Homemade Tomato Juice is so rich, delicious, and filling!
+It tastes so much better than V8 Juice and probably a lot better for you since you know exactly what is in it.
 I am not even kidding, this stuff is like liquid gold at our house.
 Even the kids love drinking it!
-I like it best drinking it ice cold but also using it in recipes and as a tomato base in soups (seriously, yum).
+I like it best drinking it ice cold, but I save plenty to use in all sorts of recipes and as a base for many soups.
+If you’re not sure about making your own tomato juice, read on.
+It’s really quite simple and it tastes so much better than those store bought varieties.

-- Tomatoes 3 1/4 lbs. per quart or 23 lbs per canner load of 7 quarts
+- 23 lbs Tomatoes 3 1/4 lbs. per quart or 23 lbs per canner load of 7 quarts

 - water approx. 1/4 c. to 1 c.